 In Zero 3, you have to stop a missile from harming a residential area.
 When you arrive, the missile is launched, and then you ride onto it, trying to destroy the inactive Omega inside.
 Unfortunately, the Baby Elves hold you in the middle, long enough for the missile to reach its destination and claim thousands of lives.
 Ergo, Zero is prevented from saving any innocent lives other than Sage Harpuia.

 Later, Zero tries to stop Copy X Mk.
 II, and then it's revealed that Weil is just using them as his Unwitting Pawns to become the ruler of Neo Arcadia.

 In Zero 4, it's said that the Einherjar Eight Warriors are just distractions for the Operation Ragnarok.

 Later, Craft pulls out a Heel-Face Turn (sort of) and tries to destroy Neo Arcadia and Weil using Ragnarok.
 You are sent to stop him, but right before the final boss door, the Ragnarok is successfully fired, claiming millions of lives.
 And then you fight him.

 Zeroth Law Rebellion: Played with copious amounts of irony via Zero's final decision in dealing with Weil.
-The irony here is two fold: while Zero was not designed to be Three Laws Compliant yet he chooses to obey them of his free will, and in how Zero's actions are in perfect compliance with Law Zero.
-Note: The spirit of Law Zero is a threshold law with a very specific trigger (such as a mass murderer) for it to be appropiate.
+The irony here is two fold: while Zero was not designed to be Three-Laws Compliant yet he chooses to obey them of his free will, and in how Zero's actions are in perfect compliance with Law Zero. note The spirit of Law Zero is a threshold law with a very specific trigger (such as a mass murderer) for it to be appropriate.